 In this article you will learn how the STM32duino stacks up against an Arduino and how to make it compatible with the Arduino integrated development environment (IDE).

-If you are planning to use an Arduino module such as the Uno for your project, then you should consider an STM32duino instead.
+If you are planning to use an Arduino for an early prototype of your product, then you should also consider the more powerful STM32duino development board.

 Commonly referred to as the STM32 Blue Pill, this board has nearly all the capabilities of the Arduino module but with a cheaper price.

 There are only two main issues.
 First, it is not compatible with most Arduino shields due to differences in size and pinouts.
 In most cases, it can still use those shields.
 It’s just that these shields simply cannot be piggy-backed on the module.

 Second, there are some steps that have to be taken before it can run Arduino code.
 There are even more steps to be taken if it is to be made compatible with the normal way Arduino code is downloaded into the target module using the PC’s USB port.
 As received, the board will do neither of these.